rogerfarrell/Notes/references/learning-log.md

 2025-06-16      This is a great quick-start guide by the founder of Guix about      <https://guix.gnu.org/blog/2022/keeping-ones-home-tidy/>
                 using Guix Home.

+2025-06-13      This guy, Podiki, built a gaming rig with Guix System.
+He is also a <https://boilingsteam.com/how-i-built-my-new-linux-gaming-desktop-in-2021-with-amd-cpugpu-and-gnu-guix/>
+                major contributor to NonGuix.

 2025-06-12      In Vim, use `:helpg /pattern/` to search the Vim help via grep.
 Use `:help helpg`
                 `:cn` and `:cp` to navigate matches.